 Realized gains and losses on investments represent the difference between the original cost of the securities on a specific identified cost basis and the related fair market value on the date of sale or distribution.
-They include the original cost written-off, if any.
 When the investments are sold, gains and losses are classified as realized.
-The deemed gains or losses from any in-kind distribution of securities represent the difference between the fair value of the securities distributed as of the date of distribution and the original cost.
 The difference between the original cost and the fair value of investments held at the end of the year represents unrealized appreciation or depreciation.